jonghwanhyeon/python-ffmpeg/README.md

 # python-ffmpeg
-A python interface for FFmpeg using asyncio
+A python binding for FFmpeg which provides sync and async APIs

 ## Requirements
 - Python 3.7+